22nd International Conference on Alzheimer's Drug Discovery

-This annual conference showcased the innovative approaches of Alzheimer’s Drug Discovery Foundation’s (ADDF) funded scientists and their newest results.
-In addition to featuring ADDF’s portfolio, the program also included guest presentations focusing on the latest research in the Alzheimer’s disease field.
+This annual conference showcases the innovative approaches of Alzheimer’s Drug Discovery Foundation’s (ADDF) funded scientists and their newest results.
+In addition to featuring ADDF’s portfolio, the program also includes guest presentations focusing on the latest research in the Alzheimer’s disease field.

-- Metabolic and Mitochondrial Approaches for Alzheimer’s Disease
+- Clinical Trials: Repurposing Approaches for Alzheimer’s Disease

 The registration for this conference will be free though a brief form available at the Registration page.